RafaelaOliveira21/RafaelaOliveira21/README.md

 ### About Me

--   I'm Rafaela Oliveira, I'm 21 years old and I am currently a student of Systems Analysis and Development.
-I really like Front-end and Design.
+-   I'm Rafaela Oliveira, I'm 23 years old and I am currently a student of Systems Analysis and Development.
+I'm currently an RPA developer and I'm studying UX/UI.

 -   🏠 I'm living in Franca-SP in Brazil.